benui-dev/notgdc-site/README.md

 * [ ] Add one of those Twitter card preview thingies, for links
 * [ ] Make the discord card thing have a highlight colour, check out how benui.ca does it
+* [ ] Add an "external link" symbol next to submission links

 #### Done